NatellaGomza/Index.html/README.md

-# Web game which is writing on JS Canvas.
+# Web game which was written on JS Canvas.
 Deployment https://natellagomza.github.io/Puzzleland/